-The park’s wolf population has declined substantially since 2007, when the count was 171.
+The park’s wolf population has stabilized since 2009 after declines from the initial recolonization.
 Most of the decrease has been in packs on the northern range, where it has been attributed primarily to the decline in the elk population and available territory.
 Canine distemper and sarcoptic mange have also been factors in the population decline.

 Each year, park researchers capture a small proportion of wolves and fit them with radio tracking and GPS collars.
 These collars enable researchers to gather data on an individual, and also monitor the population as a whole to see how wolves are affecting other animals and plants within the park.
 Typically, at the end of each year, only 20% of the population is collared.

 Wolves in the Northern Rocky Mountains have met the FWS’s criteria for a recovered wolf population since 2002.
 As of December 2015, the US Fish & Wildlife Service estimated about 1,704 wolves and 95 breeding pairs in the Northern Rocky Mountain Distinct Population Segment.